yaroslav8765/Yahtzee-Deluxe-game/README.md

     cd .\backend\
     ```

-3. Create a virtual environment for the project:
+4. Create a virtual environment for the project:

     ```bash
     python -m venv venv
     ```

-4. Go back to the root directory of the project:
+    If you use linux:

     ```bash
+    python3 -m venv venv
+    ```

+6. Go back to the root directory of the project:

+    ```bash
     cd ..
     ```

-5. (Windows only) Remove script execution restrictions for the current process:
+7. (Windows only) Remove script execution restrictions for the current process:

     ```powershell
     Set-ExecutionPolicy Unrestricted -Scope Process
     ```

-6. Activate the virtual environment:
+8. Activate the virtual environment:

     ```bash
     backend\venv\Scripts\activate
     ```

-7. Install the necessary dependencies:
+     If you use linux:

     ```bash
+    source backend/venv/bin/activate
+    ```

+9. Install the necessary dependencies:

+    ```bash
     pip install fastapi uvicorn sqlalchemy pydantic_settings
     ```

-8. Run the Uvicorn server:
+10. Run the Uvicorn server:

     ```bash
     uvicorn backend.main:app --reload